reaper699/lisk-docs/README.md

 Lisk is a blockchain application platform and crypto-currency, which offers an all round solution for Node.js and JavaScript developers to deploy their own blockchain applications.

-For more information please read our [white paper](https://lisk.io/documentation?i=lisk-whitepaper/LiskWhitepaper).

 ## Prerequisites for Installation

 * [Preparing Your System for Lisk](https://lisk.io/documentation?i=lisk-docs/PrereqSetup)